 “Our kids more energetic than most – what if they spoil the photos?”
 Most parents of worry about this and it’s one of the reasons I prefer photographing little ones outside – where they can run around and be themselves.
-But as a mum of two little angels (pictured), I’ve tried and tested lots of things over the years and have found that these 9 tips will help you survive a photo shoot with young children!
+But as a photographer and mum to two little angels (pictured), I’ve tried and tested lots of things over the years and have found that these 9 tips will help you survive a photo shoot with young children!

 1. Time it well

 Arrange the photo session around your children’s sleep and feeding schedule to ensure they’re at their best.
 If you try to squeeze a session in before a nap or meal, you’ll end up with grumpy little ones.
 Well rested and well fed kids are happier and more cooperative.

 2. Organise something fun to wear

 Professional photos aren’t something we have done every day so make sure you prepare your child’s outfits in advance.
 Do some extra styling with your child’s hair or incorporate fun props like hats, glasses or scarves.
 Let them be involved with choosing the outfit if they insist.
 The phrase ‘pick your battles’ springs to mind.